cli-kit/cli-define/README.md

 Abstract super class for all argument definition classes.

-You may specify any of the properties below on the options object and they will be transferred to the instance.
+You may specify any of the fields below on the options object and they will be transferred to the instance provided they are writable.

-Note that you may also specify `action` and `description` properties on the options and the appropriate mutator methods will be called.

 #### action([fn])